PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 four-line delegate, with unchanged stable neighbors.
 The efficiency fixture now exercises the explicit runner and retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The channel-slice/pad-mul pair is now characterized without production changes.
+It has two ordered owners and one fresh shared pass-state scope.
+The helper executes twice: first as the leading callback in the terminal-slice/ concat recovery phase and later as one direct zero-argument call between pre- add and affine post-add recovery.
+Focused contracts freeze all ModelIR/layout/ diagnostics/scope arguments, callback identity, and both boundary forms.
+The eventual phase should use a frozen ModelIR/layout/diagnostics context, two direct owner imports, two stable IDs, and a fresh shared scope per execution.